mainsail-crew/sonar/README.md

 ### Options

-    disable_service: false
+    enable: true

-If set to "true" service will exit on startup, use this option to disable Sonar service. \
+If set to "false" service will exit on startup, use this option to disable Sonar service. \
-It will restart on reboot but exiting as long you don't change it to false.
+It will restart on reboot but exiting as long you don't change it to "true".

     persistant_log: false